perriera/for_interfaces/vm/digitalocean/README.md

 #### Configure the Droplet
 - Find and select the `Access` button
 - Find and select the `Launch Drop Console` button
-- Once inside the root terminal window and add a dev account:
+- Once inside the root terminal window set your password like this:

+		MY_PASSWORD_IS=wordpass

+	Where you can use anything in place of `wordpass`

+- Then create a user like this:

-		sudo useradd -p $(openssl passwd -1 password) dev sudo adduser dev sudo
+		sudo useradd -p $(openssl passwd -1 ${MY_PASSWORD_IS}) dev sudo adduser dev sudo

-	**Optional**: Replace `password` with a password of choice
+		unset MY_PASSWORD_IS

 - Update the instance and reboot